 Enrolled students who interrupt their studies at Sagrado and wish to resume them must apply for readmission to the University.
-Any application for readmission must be received at least two weeks prior to the first day of classes of the term in which the student wishes to study.
+Any application for readmission must be received at least two weeks before the first day of classes of the term the student wishes to study.
 Those interested must submit an official transcript of any other studies they have completed while they were not enrolled in Sagrado.
-Before being readmitted, students have to go through a process of evaluation and academic orientation carried out by the corresponding program.
+Before being readmitted, students must go through a process of evaluation and academic orientation carried out by the corresponding program.